The Author of the Ontology of Value® Test, Natalia Bielczyk, Comments On Her Own Results and How They Fit Into Her Personal Development Plan.

 Since the response from the validating participants was overwhelmingly positive, we decided to launch the test to market in June 2021.

 My Predictions and Expectations: Can a Career Development Software Help You Develop Better Career Development Strategies?

-So, that would be about my predictions for this test.
+So, that would be my prediction for this test.

-I decided to approach this test in a neutral way.
+I decided to approach this career test neutrally.
 Namely, treat it as if I was a neutral participant who doesn’t have an idea what the test is all about.
 Yes, I wrote the questions.
 However, I didn’t remember all the parameters of the model, and I was focusing on giving genuine answers as a young professional Natalia representing herself.

 I must say that the results really shook me!
 I felt exposed, just as if the truth that I didn’t want to get revealed, even in front of myself, lit up on a lie detector.